 There is a silver Chalice set with amethysts together with a Paten, in memory of Sarah Hawkins which was given by Mr. and Mrs. Holden

 A very fine Chalice and Paten, inscribed “in memory of a Sister” in which a diamond ring is set in the stem of the Chalice, is quite unusual.
 The matching Ciborium was the gift of the Revd.
 F. G. Etherington, the first Missioner here.
 The bell was given by the Reverend Basil Woodd and came from St. Saviour’s, Maple Street, London.
 He also discovered the Jacobean Pulpit which was being used as the panelling around the fireplace of a Victorian Farmhouse.
 He bought it and had it restored, as far as was possible, to its proper use.
-The Church also possesses a Silver-Gilt Chalice which was on loan to the Victoria & Albert Museum but is now on display in the treasury display in St Albans Cathedral.
+The Church also possesses a Silver-Gilt Chalice which was on loan to the Victoria & Albert Museum but is now back here and used regularly.
 It is unique and therefore priceless.
 It has embossed figures of the Saints on the bowl of the Chalice and marvellous engravings on the foot.
 The V&A tell us that it was made in Paris about 1860 by F. Pousseliegne Rusand, but no-one knows the donor.

 The Banner of King Charles was made by the Royal Schools of Needlework for an exhibition and when the late Queen Mary saw it, she said that it ought to be in one of the King Charles Churches and so it came to us.
 It is unique, as is also the Statue of Charles by the St. John Chapel.